papermerge/documentation/docs/index.md

 * SSO - single sign on using standard protocols such as OIDC
 * REST API
 * Page Management - delete, reorder, rotate, merge, move, extract pages
+* OCR - used to extract text for documents indexing
+* OCRed text overlay (you can download document with OCRed text overlay)
+* Full text search (supports multiple search engines)

 ## What is a Document?